swir-rs/swir/README.md

  - adapted and improved mDNS(https://github.com/swir-rs/rust-mdns) to advertise/resolve services
  - SWIR uses conditional compilation which allows creating sidecars with just Kafka or Kafka and NATS
  - HTTP and gRPC Java and Python clients and other components allowing testing it end to end
- - SWIR can start the client application (for time being only SpringBoot standalone jars)

-## Short Term Roadmap
-- encryption offloading
-- maybe Cassandra facade
-- logging and monitoring__
-- better security, TLS everywhere and proper authentication and authorisation

 # Requirements
-- Docker and Docker Compose to build and run the infrastructure, and the examples.
+- Docker, Docker Compose to build the project, run the infrastructure and the examples.
-- Also you will need Java 1.8 or higher and Gradle to build example applications.

-# Running
-Check examples provided in [performance framework](docker/performance-framework), [messaging](docker/solution-example) and [service invocation](solution-example-service-invocation) to see how to run Swir in Docker Compose environments.

-If you are interested in seeing Swir working in AWS ECS, check examples provided in [messaging in AWS](docker/solution-example-aws) and [service invocation in AWS](docker/solution-example-aws-service-invocation).
+- Minikube to run examples for Kubernetes
+- AWS account to run AWS based account
+- Rust 1.44.1 or above

 ### Similar Frameworks